pswami/1/README.md

 # RotoWorld for Android (Unofficial)

 This is my First Android App.
 I am not planning on releasing this on the Android Market because it may break NBCsports Copyrights Policies.
+Official Website: rotoworld.com

 Link to Test App: